sachabinder/docker-teaching-material/README.md

 :information_source: We will see later the runnning of the server.

 You can lint your dockerfile using the following website: https://hadolint.github.io/hadolint/

+### Link the backend and the frontend using docker-compose

+Create a `docker-compose.yml` file at the root of the project using the following steps:

+- Create a service for the backend
+- Create a service for the frontend with a dependency on the backend

+_This is the most difficult part of the session.
+If you are stuck, ask for help.
+It is on purpose that we do not provide a lot of details on how to do it, you should be able to find the information by yourself._